ZHIHAO93/LeetCodeInJava/README.md

 **Detail**:

-Time Complexity： O(n) n equal to the sum of the length of l1 and l2.
+Time Complexity锛� O(n) n equal to the sum of the length of l1 and l2.
 ```
 public ListNode mergeTwoLists(ListNode l1, ListNode l2) {
 	ListNode tmp = new ListNode(0);